 Business owners and managers don’t just care about productivity levels.
 The amount of work and its quality are both important for a business to succeed.
 Most business would prefer their employees to spend more time on tasks to ensure the output is of a high standard.

 What impacts Employee Productivity?

 There are a lot of external factors that will impact how productive your teams are.
 Looking at these factors are a great way to increase employee productivity.
 Let’s take a look at some here:

 Did you know that employee wellbeing has a huge impact on productivity?
 Engaged workers create a more positive work environment and a nice company culture, this, in turn, improves productivity.
 In research done by Gallup, 27% of happy workers are more likely to have “excellent” productivity reports by their employees.

 The physical working environment your employees work in plays a crucial role in their productivity.
 Poor working conditions like lighting, heating, the noise will all prevent your teams from producing their best work efficiently.
 These things are also important to consider if you offer remote work options.
 Employers often give money to employees who work from home to help them create a good environment for getting work done.

-Communication barriers will create obstacles in achieving efficient employee productivity.
+Communication barriers will create obstacles to achieving efficient employee productivity.
 If your employees are unclear about their tasks or objectives they won’t be able to meet their KPIs.
 Ensure there is good communication between managers/ team leaders and employees.
 Employees should feel comfortable reporting to their line manager if they are unclear about a part of their job.